Dr. Sultan Darvesh

 Dr. Darvesh has also found that BChE plays an active role in the Alzheimer's disease process.
 He and his collaborators are now working to identify a compound that will block BChE and prevent Alzheimer's from taking hold.

-In 2014, Dr. Darvesh was named Dalhousie Medical Research Foundation Irene MacDonald Sobey Chair in Curative Approaches to Alzheimer's Disease.
-As the name of his research chair suggests, Dr Darvesh aims to halt the devastating impact of this disease on our aging society.
+Dr. Darvesh is Dalhousie Medical Research Foundation's Irene MacDonald Sobey Chair in Curative Approaches to Alzheimer's Disease.
+As the name of his research chair suggests, Dr. Darvesh aims to halt the devastating impact of this disease on our aging society.